22 Free Road Trip Games for Couples

 Questions should be asked one at a time; this prevents your partner from overthinking how their answers will affect future questions.

-If you need a list of questions, here’s 101 questions for couples or you may also use our list of married couple questions.
+If you need a list of questions, here are 101 questions for couples, or you may also use our list of married couple questions.

 You can also adapt this game to be about other people or things.